-Table 3, columns 2 and 3, report that county input gaps and wedges do not themselves change systematically from increases in county market access.
-This is consistent with firm markups contributing to the measured county-level distortions, as markups would not vary with market access under CES demand and Cobb-Douglas production with constant returns to scale.
+change from capital (panel A).
+Columns 2 and 3 report that county input gaps and wedges do not themselves change systematically from increases in county market access.
+Constraints on firm behavior, such as those in borrowing markets, need not decrease with market access; and this result is also consistent with firm markups contributing to the measured county-level distortions, as markups would not vary with market access under CES demand and Cobb-Douglas production with constant returns to scale.
 There is some indication of market access decreasing labor wedges in the South and increasing input gaps in Western areas, but we do not estimate systematic impacts of market access on gaps or wedges in "frontier areas" (Bazzi, Fiszbein and Gebresilasse, 2020) and, overall, there is little systematic impact of market access on wedges and gaps within region (Appendix Table 9).

 Table 3, column 4, reports that increased market access did not shift county production toward industries that are more capital-intensive, labor-intensive, or materials-intensive.
 Column 5 reports little change in the standard deviation of wedges across industries within a county, which suggests that inputs did not shift from more-distorted industries to less-distorted industries within counties.
-These estimates suggest that within-county reallocation of inputs, from marginally less-productive industries to marginally more-productive industries, is not changing county TFPR.
+These estimates suggest that within-county reallocation of inputs, from marginally less-productive industries to marginally more-productive industries, is not increasing county TFPR.

 To further explore the within-industry impacts of market access, we run a county-industry analysis that extends our baseline specification to include county-industry fixed effects and state-year-industry fixed effects.
-Column 1 of Table 4 reports estimated average impacts of market access on county-industry productivity, county-industry AE, and county-industry

-TFPR that are similar to our county-level estimates from Table 2, which suggests that across-industry within-county reallocation of inputs is not driving our baseline county-level estimates.
+Column 1 of Table 4 reports estimated average impacts of market access on county-industry productivity, county-industry AE, and county-industry TFPR that are similar to our county-level estimates from Table 2, which suggests that across-industry within-county reallocation of inputs is not driving our baseline county-level estimates.
 Column 2 reports similar average impacts when weighting county-industries by their 1860 share of county revenue.
 There is some variation in industry-specific effects of market access, in columns 3 - 6, but no industry-specific effect is statistically different than the average of the other industries.
 Market access has little impact on the food sector, which was indeed a more local industry during our sample period: the refrigerated railcar was not used widely until the 1880s, and George Smith's patent for grinding less-perishable flour was filed in 1882 (Cronon, 2009).
 Appendix Table 10 reports little systematic effect of market access on gaps and wedges within these industry groups.